Sega CD: Launch

 As early as 1990, magazines were covering a CD-ROM expansion for the Genesis.
 Sega announced the release of the Mega-CD in Japan for late 1991, and North America (as the Sega CD) in 1992.
 It was unveiled to the public at the 1991 Tokyo Toy Show, to positive reception from critics, and at the Consumer Electronic Show in Chicago in mid-1991.
 It was released in Japan on December 12, 1991, initially retailing at JP¥49,800.
 Though the Mega-CD sold quickly, the small install base of the Mega Drive in Japan meant that sales declined rapidly.
 Within its first three months, the Mega-CD sold 200,000 units, but only sold an additional 200,000 over the next three years.
 Third-party game development suffered because Sega took a long time to release software development kits.
 Other factors affecting sales included the high launch price of the Mega-CD in Japan and only two games available at launch, with only five published by Sega within the first year.

 On October 15, 1992, the Mega-CD was released in North America as the Sega CD, with a retail price of US$299.
 Advertising included one of Sega's slogans, "Welcome to the Next Level".
 Though only 50,000 units were available at launch due to production problems, the Sega CD sold over 200,000 units by the end of 1992 and 300,000 by July 1993.
-As part of Sega's sales, Blockbuster LLC purchased Sega CD units for rental in their stores.
-Sega of America emphasized that the Sega CD's additional storage space allowed for full-motion video (FMV) games, with Digital Pictures becoming an important partner.
+As part of Sega's sales, Blockbuster purchased Sega CD units for rental in their stores.
+Sega of America emphasized that the Sega CD's additional storage space allowed for full-motion video (FMV), with Digital Pictures becoming an important partner.
 After the initial competition between Sega and Nintendo to develop a CD-based add-on, Nintendo canceled development of a CD add-on for the SNES after having partnered with Sony and then Philips to develop one.